Where to Stay in New York: A First Timers Guide (2025)

 Best places to stay in Midtown

-Midrange: The Lex is a fantastic hotel in Midtown.
+👉 The Lex | This is a fantastic hotel in Midtown.
 I stayed here for a few nights and loved it.
 It’s very modern and in the perfect location.
-The Broadway Plaza is another popular and well-rated hotel in Midtown.

-Luxury: The Ritz Carlton is one of New York’s most iconic hotels.
-If you can afford it, a stay here will certainly be one to remember.
-The Kimpton Eventi is another luxury option (but a bit more affordable).
+The Ritz Carlton | This five-star spot is one of New York’s most iconic hotels.
+It offers luxurious rooms, exceptional service, and prime access to Manhattan’s top attractions.
+If you can afford it, a stay here will undoubtedly be one to remember.

 Best things to do in Midtown

-• Go shopping in Macy’s: this is one of the world’s most famous department stores.
+• Go shopping in Macy’s: This is one of the world’s most famous department stores.
 Filled with designer brands, luxury skincare and makeup, you could spend hours walking around this giant shop.

 Where to eat in Midtown